AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom.md

 <a name="code"></a>

-## Retrieving chat room announcements
+## Retrieving a chat room announcement

-Retrieves the announcements of one or more specified chat rooms.
+Retrieves the announcement of one specific chat room.

 ### HTTP request